wcshamblin/PingMon/readme.md

 # PingMon

-PingMon monitors ping time minute by minute and graphs the result.
+PingMon monitors ping time minute by minute for 24h periods, and graphs the result.

 ## Gathering data
 To daemonize